Amortized Molecular Optimization via Group Relative Policy Optimization: Methodology

 \subsection{Structurally Constrained Generation}

-In molecular design tasks, purely \textit{de-novo} design is often less practical than design under structural constraints, where specific substructures must be preserved.
-These tasks encompass a range of objectives \cite{leadopt, safe}: \textbf{scaffold decoration}, where the fixed core structure (comprising ring systems and linkers) is preserved while the agent attaches functional groups or side chains; \textbf{motif extension}, which involves extending a small structural fragment into a larger, complete molecular graph; and \textbf{superstructure generation}, where the agent must generate a molecule containing a specific input substructure.
-Additional constrained tasks include \textbf{linker design}, requiring the generation of a bridge to connect two or more disjoint fragments; \textbf{lead optimization}, in which a high-affinity molecule is modified to improve desired properties; and \textbf{scaffold morphing}, where the core scaffold structure itself is modified (e.g., via ring expansion) while retaining specific substituent patterns.

-In our framework, we treat these tasks uniformly: the generation process initiates from a non-empty subgraph $s_0$ (the scaffold or fragment), and the policy $\pi$ sequentially adds atoms and bonds to elaborate this structure.
-Furthermore, by simply initializing $s_0$ as a single atom, our framework seamlessly encompasses \textit{de-novo} generation.

-We formulate amortized molecular optimization as learning a conditional policy $\pi_\theta$ that sequentially constructs a molecular graph $G$.
-The goal is to maximize a scalar reward $R(G)$ derived from an external oracle (e.g., a property predictor or docking simulation) that evaluates the desirability of the generated structure.
+Structurally constrained molecular design encompasses a range of tasks (scaffold decoration, motif extension, linker design, among others; see Appendix~\ref{app:constrained_tasks} for definitions).
+We treat these uniformly: the generation process initiates from a non-empty input subgraph $s_0$ (e.g., a molecular scaffold or a fragment), and the policy $\pi_\theta$ sequentially adds atoms and bonds to elaborate this structure.
+By setting $s_0$ to a single atom, the formulation also encompasses \textit{de-novo} generation.
+The goal is to maximize a scalar reward $R(G)$ from an external oracle that evaluates the desirability of the completed molecular graph $G$.